360macky/bot/README.md

 It also sends a notification to my WhatsApp number using [Twilio](https://www.twilio.com/), whenever the bot performs a tweet.

+The purpose of this bot is to have fun, learn about Twitter API and perform some experiments with OpenAI GPT-4.

 ### 🤖 Current abilities

 This bot has the following abilities: